rrangaiya/opti-pipelines-yaml/README.md

 # Optimizely (formerly Episerver) DXP YAML Pipelines
-Reusable multi-stage YAML pipelines to setup CI/CD for Optimizely DXP deployments
+Reusable multi-stage YAML pipelines to setup CI/CD for Optimizely DXP deployments using Deployment API

 The pipelines are ideal for projects using a trunk based branching strategy, however the triggers can be tweaked to work with other branching models.